chucknotchunk/MechEng-Mars-Rover-Control-System/README.md

 The Mars Rover Control System is designed to coordinate the actions between onboard subsystems and includes a motion control system to direct the Rover in executing commanded movements.
 This system establishes a foundation for future enhancements, including sensor fusion and GUI-based control.

 ## Features
-- **Basic Word Commands:** Control rover movement with simple commands like "move 5" to move forward 5 meters.
+- **Basic Word Commands:** Control rover movement with simple commands like "move 5" to move forward 5 metres.
-- **PID Control:** Optimized PID parameters for stable and responsive motor control, minimizing overshoot and settling time.
+- **PID Control:** Optimised PID parameters for stable and responsive motor control, minimising overshoot and settling time.
-- **Modular Code Design:** Highly modularized and generalized code for ease of maintenance and scalability.
+- **Modular Code Design:** Highly modularised and generalised code for ease of maintenance and scalability.
 - **Steering Functions:**
   - Initial skid steering implementation.
   - Planned advanced steering with sensor fusion and dynamic power distribution.
 - **Central Controller Integration:**
-  - Centralized command processing to coordinate various subsystems.
+  - Centralised command processing to coordinate various subsystems.
-  - Improved synchronization and communication between motion control, panel deployment, and sample collection systems.
+  - Improved synchronisation and communication between motion control, panel deployment, and sample collection systems.
   - Enhanced overall system integration and performance, ensuring cohesive operation of all rover functionalities.

 ## Getting Started